tweet-sentiment-analyis/elasticsearch-producer/README.md

 # Elasticsearch Consumer Producer

-This component fetches messages from a message queue and stores in Elasticsearch.
+This component fetches messages from a message queue and stores them in Elasticsearch.

 ## Build and Deploy
 In order to build this project as well as deploy a new image to docker hub, perform the following steps: